Grima04/mesa-turnip-kgsl/src/gallium/docs/source/tgsi.rst

 that have failed the depth/stencil tests.
 This is only valid when FS_EARLY_DEPTH_STENCIL is also specified.

+LAYER_VIEWPORT_RELATIVE
+"""""""""""""""""""""""

+When enabled, the TGSI_SEMATNIC_LAYER output value is relative to the current viewport.
+This is especially useful in conjunction with TGSI_SEMANTIC_VIEWPORT_MASK.

 Texture Sampling and Texture Formats
 ------------------------------------